kaidez/kaidez.github.io/_posts/2018-10-31-developer-focus.md

 <h2>What Kevin said</h2>
 Then, maybe on a subconscious impulse, I re-read <a href="https://web.archive.org/web/20130324030838/http://randyluecke.tumblr.com:80/post/45915323813/im-done-with-the-web">Kevin Luecke's "I'm done with the web" article</a>.
 An article that bummed me out when I first read it four-and-a-half years ago.

 Kevin wasn't "done with the web" literally, but he was "done" with embracing the web developer community to the extent that he did.
-The catalyst for this was his frustration with why developers hastily rejected certain JavaScript UI frameworks.
+One reason for this was his frustration with why these developers hastily rejected certain JavaScript UI frameworks.

 Even though things like <a href="http://www.cappuccino-project.org/">Cappuccino</a> and <a href="https://www.emberjs.com/">Ember</a> solved problems, web devs shunned them because of their seemingly large, low-performant file sizes and steep learning curves.
-Little time, if any, was spent seeing if they solved any problems: the knee-jerk reaction to reject them based on those things.
+Little time, if any, was spent seeing if they solved problems: the knee-jerk reaction to reject them based on those things.

-Kevin said that the web developer community was essentially spending too much time worrying about the wrong stuff.
-He also pointed out that this doesn't happen in the native software development community: I'm assuming he was referring to the Java community, the PHP community, the Ruby community etc.
+Kevin used other examples of web developers focusing on small, non-essential problems he felt were holding back web app progression.
+He felt the community was spending too much time solving the worrying about the wrong stuff.

 He had enough of this "stagnation" as he phrased it so he, himself, moved on.
-From the web dev community, that is.
+From the web dev community, that is, and towards native app development.

 What bummed me out about this article was how I'm a part of this community that rashly rejects stuff.
 Also, he made some <a href="https://www.youtube.com/watch?v=19g4n0ZxiYM&feature=youtu.be&t=2836">comments about "people that don't know how to program"</a> and I wondered if it was part of that community as well.
 <h2>What Kevin's article was really about</h2>
-First, I don't know the context of Kevin Luecke's comments regarding developers knowing how to program.
+First, I don't know the context of Kevin Luecke's comments regarding developers that don't know how to program.
 So I'm not going to take them <em>out</em> of context and let them bum me out.

 I'm a self-taught, web developer: I learned web stuff at a time when those that knew even a <em>little</em> HTML were incredibly employable.
-I've continued to do web stuff for a long time since, giving me experience that <em>keeps</em> me incredibly employable.
+I've continued to do web stuff for a long time since then, giving me experience that <em>keeps</em> me incredibly employable.

 Since I'm not a classically-trained computer science developer, I'll have to deal any feelings of insignificance that come up as a result of this.
 OK...I can deal with that.